zasper-io/zasper-io.github.io/blog/_posts/2025-04-28-benchmarking-zasper-vs-jupyterlab.markdown

 * IOPub channel – used to receive outputs from the kernel (e.g., `4`, `Hello World!`)

 ### 3. Communication via WebSocket
 A WebSocket is established between the Jupyter client and the server, allowing real-time, bi-directional communication.
 The client send the messages over the websocket.
-When the jupyter_server receives this message it puts this message on a `shell channel` over zeromq.
+When the jupyter_server receives this message it puts this message on a `shell channel` over ZeroMQ.
 This message when received by the kernel  triggers a computation in the kernel.
-The kernel emits the output on `iopub channel` over zeromq.
+The kernel emits the output on `iopub channel` over ZeroMQ.
 This message is received by Jupyter server and the output is put on websocket.

 ![](https://raw.githubusercontent.com/zasper-io/zasper-benchmark/refs/heads/main/assets/kernel_communication.svg)